 - Find out what server your website is running on.
 You can also log into your cPanel and check under the Server Information interface to find out.
 This will show the server that hosts your account.

 - Once you know your server, set your HTTP response header within the corresponding configuration file as detailed below.
 We have also linked additional resources for greater detail.

 Option 1: Set your CSP using IIS (Internet Information Services)

 - Open the IIS manager.

 Media source: docubrain.com

-- On the left select the website that you want to set the HTTP Response Header for
+- On the left select the website that you want to set the HTTP Response Header on.

 Media source: docubrain.com

 Alternatively, if you don’t want to open the IIS manager you can add your policy to the web.config file.
-It will look something like this depending on the directives you chose:
+Depending on the directives you chose, it will look something like this:

 <system.webServer> <httpProtocol> <customHeaders> <add name=”Content-Security-Policy” value=”default-src 'self'; img-src*” /> </customHeaders> </httpProtocol> </system.webServer>